 Making a Will

-When relationships break down it is often the children who get caught in the middle.
+When relationships break down, it is often the children who get caught in the middle.
 In this instance it is important to put your child’s interests first.
-GESols are committed to assisting parents to make the best arrangements for their children.
+Our child arrangement solicitors in Northwich, Cheshire, are committed to assisting parents to make the best arrangements for their children.
 It is important to consider where the child will live and who they will live with as well as ensuring that both parents are able to spend time with the children, where possible.

 When disputes arise, the available orders are: